camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/01-bpm-platform/02-install-on-a-vanilla-glassfish.html.md

 ---

 This section will describe how you can install the camunda BPM platform on a [vanilla Glassfish 3.1](http://glassfish.java.net/), if you are not able to use the pre-packaged Glassfish distribution.
-Regardless we recommand you to [download a Glassfish 3.1 distribution](http://camunda.org/download/) to use the required modules.
+Regardless we recommend you to [download a Glassfish 3.1 distribution](http://camunda.org/download/) to use the required modules.

 ### <a id="database-camunda-bpm-platform"></a>Create the database schema for camunda BPM platform